• Skip to primary navigation

 As far as flavor goes, there aren't too many restrictions when it comes to the primo course.
 We made different flavored risotto like porcini mushroom or cuddlefish ink risotto, as well as different types of pasta.
 Check out my parmesan risotto and asparagus goat cheese risotto recipes if you need some inspiration

-To really step up the game when it comes the primo, we made hand made pasta instead of using dried pasta.
+To really step up the game when it comes to the primo, we made hand made pasta instead of using dried pasta.

-Since pasta and risotto can not sit for extended periods of time, most of the dishes for the primo course have to be made to order (or a la minute as we called them in culinary school).
+Since pasta and risotto can not sit for extended periods of time, most of the dishes for the primo course have to be made to order (or a la minute, as we called them in culinary school).

 Some popular drinks paired with the primo course include white wine like Chardonnay, Sauvignon Blanc, or even a rosé wine.